-Side scan sonar operations for marine rescue situations can generally be divided into two broad categories:
+Side scan sonar operations for marine rescue or recovery situations can generally be divided into two broad categories:

 1) locating a vessel, aircraft, automobile or other craft such as a snowmobile or four-wheeler; or

-Both search operations require a series of skills but the victim searches require additional capabilities.
+Both search operations require a series of skills but the victim searches require additional expertise and experience.
 Most importantly, once the equipment has been acquired, training and field operations are key to honing the necessary skills.
 Black Laser Learning® has identified team skill requirements as the following: